MileHacker Logo

 • Vacation Rentals & Apartments:

 Widely obtainable on platforms like Airbnb, Booking.com, and local rental agencies.
 Rentals vary from small studios to large villas with multiple bedrooms and private pools.
-They offer flexibility for self-catering, ample space, and a feeling of living as the locals do.
+They offer flexibility for self-catering, ample space, and a feeling of everyday life as the locals do.
 A popular choice for families, groups, or longer stays.
 (Vrbo)

 • Homestay & Community-Based Tourism: